 - Learn about Greek wine and olive oil.

 Naxos is a fertile and mountainous island with beautiful ancient ruins.
 There’s even a 13th-century hilltop castle to tour.
 However, during the summer high season, Naxos turns into quite a party scene with plentiful bars, nightclubs, and bouzoukis.
 You can hear all kinds of music, from jazz to Greek music to hip-hop.

 Now now, there might be something that I have yet to mention yet that is glaringly obvious.
 Naxos has the most beautiful beaches!
 Inarguably, the most beautiful beach is Agios Prokopios Beach which is just 6km from Naxos town.
 It’s known for its beautiful golden sands and sparkling turquoise waters.
 There are also plenty of sunbeds and umbrellas to enjoy a cocktail under!

-If you’re wanting to go experience the best Greek beach life, stay in Naxos and you’ll soak up the beautiful sunshine while relaxing on the powdery Greek sands.
+If you want to experience the best Greek beach life, stay in Naxos and you’ll soak up the beautiful sunshine while relaxing on the powdery Greek sands.
 Oh, Greek island life is simply divine!